Why Study Construction Management?

 A degree in construction management teaches graduates how to plan and manage the work flow, personnel, equipment, and processes required to safely and ethically construct a project on time and within budget using best practices and current technology.
 Our graduates are high in demand in all sectors of the construction industry.

-The Construction Management program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org
+The Construction Engineering Technology program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org

 The Construction Management program is accredited by the American Council for Construction Education (ACCE).